 Prenatal Diagnosis and Treatment

-We know how challenging and scary it can be to find a medical problem during pregnancy.
-Seattle Children’s Prenatal Diagnosis and Treatment team cares for pregnant women and their families when their developing baby has a known or suspected problem.
+Finding out about a medical problem during pregnancy can be challenging and scary.
+At Seattle Children’s, our Prenatal Diagnosis and Treatment team cares for you during your pregnancy if your developing baby has a known or suspected problem.